 If payments of principal and interest in respect of any Notes are to be made in a currency other than euro, such payment will be made by the Issuer or, as the case may be, by the Domiciliary Agent, to the relevant participants in the NBB-SSS who will in turn redistribute the payments to their own accountholders holding the Notes.
-For so long as the rules of the NBB-SSS so require, payments of principal and interest to be made on any particular date (a "payment date") shall be made to the person who is shown in the records of the NBB-SSS Business Day before the relevant payment date (or at such other time as required by the rules of the NBB-SSS applicable on the relevant payment date) and no transfers of the Notes shall be permitted between participants in the NBB-SSS on the NBB-SSS Business Day prior to the payment date.
+For so long as the rules of the NBB-SSS so require, payments of principal and interest to be made on any particular date (a "payment date") shall be made to the person who is shown in the records of the NBB-SSS as the holder of a particular principal amount of the Notes at the close of business on the NBB-SSS Business Day before the relevant payment date (or at such other time as required by the rules of the NBB-SSS applicable on the relevant payment date) and no transfers of the Notes shall be permitted between participants in the NBB-SSS on the NBB-SSS Business Day prior to the payment date.
 For these purposes, "NBB-SSS Business Day" means a day (other than a Saturday or Sunday) on which the NBB-SSS is open.